 An estate planning attorney crafts estate planning documents.
 They often include a will, an advanced medical directive (sometimes called a living will), and a power of attorney.
 If your estate is complex, they may also prepare trust documents.
 Only estate planning attorneys licensed in your state of residence can prepare estate planning documents.
 Preparing estate planning documents is considered the practice of law and states make it illegal to practice law if you are not authorized by the state.
 We have seen a number of estate planning attorneys who offer a generic binder of impersonal estate planning documents.
 An excellent estate planning attorney is worth their fee because they craft personalized estate planning documents.
 The services beyond preparing estate documents vary by estate planning attorney, but usually do not include implementation.

 In contrast, integrated financial planning helps you implement your estate plan.
-It begin with recognizing a need for estate planning and helping your determine what you want in advance of an estate attorney’s hourly rate.
+It begins with recognizing a need for estate planning and helping you determine what you want in advance of an estate attorney’s hourly rate.
 That might include a net worth statement, charitable intentions, and to whom and how you want to leave your assets.
 A financial planner may help you choose a competent estate planning attorney.
-And then integrated financial planning will work toward ensuring that your estate plan is implemented properly, including appropriate beneficiary designations for your IRAs.
+And then integrated financial planning will work toward ensuring that your estate plan is implemented properly, including appropriate beneficiary designations for your individual retirement accounts.
 Implementation may include setting beneficiary designations on your digital and social media accounts, taxable accounts, and other uncommon assets.
 It may also include keeping a directory of basic information about your assets.
 Implementation of leaving money to a charity might include a testamentary donor advised fund so that changing your charitable intentions doesn’t require rewriting your estate planning documents.
 Finally integrated financial planning will help your chosen executor close your estate.

 These are just some of the examples of what it means for financial planning to be integrated.
 Each area of the financial planning process is integrated within your entire financial plan.
 Wise decisions cannot be made in isolation from their impact on other areas of your financial life.
 Components are inextricably connected and safe advice could only come from an analysis of the inter-workings of your comprehensive financial situation.